monarch-initiative/mondo/docs/editors-guide/rare-disease-subset.md

 ![rareexample](https://github.com/monarch-initiative/mondo/assets/12737987/a5dc4b6e-c3d1-4bca-926a-f81fdcea5ddb)

+Some Mondo terms were annotated with a `‘bearer of’ some rare` axiom.
+These axioms were added automatically to terms coming from Orphanet (before the creation of 'orphanet_rare' in_subset annotation), and manually by a curator based on the disease definition.
-In our [2021 publication](https://mondo.monarchinitiative.org/pages/analysis/), we identified rare diseases as
+In our [2021 publication](https://mondo.monarchinitiative.org/pages/analysis/) ([and here](https://pubmed.ncbi.nlm.nih.gov/32020066/)), we identified rare diseases as
 - terms annotated with the `‘bearer of’ some rare` axiom (as provided by Mondo contributing resources)
-- **AND** limited to the ‘human disease’ branch (which excludes ‘susceptibility’ terms) _(note that the "gard subset" annotation reported in the publication has been ignored here)_ The Mondo terms fulfilling the above conditions were annotated with the 'in_subset' annotation 'mondo_rare' (see arrows in image above).
+- **AND** limited to the ‘human disease’ branch (which excludes ‘susceptibility’ terms) _(note that the "gard subset" annotation reported in the publication has been ignored here)_

+The Mondo terms fulfilling the above conditions were annotated with the 'in_subset' annotation 'mondo_rare' (see arrows in image above).

 #### The Mondo rare disease subset include ALL rare diseases according to ALL rare disease sources.